Qatar-based bid for Man United confirmed on deadline day - WHIZ News

 It did not mention what the bid would be.

-Friday is the final day for serious contenders to step forward in the race to buy United.
+Friday was the final day for serious contenders to step forward in the race to buy United, with the deadline expiring at 2200 GMT.

-By the end of the day, the Glazers will have an idea of how much they can expect to make on the club they bought for about $1.4 billion in 2005.
+By the end of the day, the Glazers might have an idea of how much they can expect to make on the club they bought for about $1.4 billion in 2005.

-The price is now estimated to reach as high as $6 billion, with reported interest from Saudi Arabia seeing its value rise sharply as the deadline for bids approaches.
+The price is now estimated to reach as high as $6 billion, with reported interest from Saudi Arabia seeing its value rise sharply as the deadline for bids approached.

 Several Americans bid last year to buy Chelsea, with Todd Boehly and Clearlake Capital eventually paying $3 billion for the London club.
 Rival bids came from Chicago Cubs owner the Ricketts family, Boston Celtics part-owner Steve Pagliuca and New York Jets owner Woody Johnson.